petk/php-build-system/docs/php-installation.md

 Installation of built files is a simple copy to a predefined directory structure of given system.
-In this phase the executable binary files, dynamic library objects, header files, *nix man pages, and similar files are copied to system directories.
+In this phase the executable binary files, dynamic library objects, header files, *nix man documentation pages, and similar files are copied to system directories.

 Please note that PHP installation on *nix systems is typically handled by system package managers through automated scripts.
 Additionally, it is common practice